Planning Commissions and Boards

 Commissioners and board members will benefit from the programs created specifically for them and from more advanced programs for practicing planners and experienced commissioners.

 Online training, 24 hours a day and 365 days a year.
 Seven current products provide commissioner training on everything from "Design Review for Officials" to "Informed Decisions: A Guide to Gathering Facts and Evidence."
-These are now for individual use; group options will become available later.

 State Legislation for Training Planning Commissioners